writetome51/big-dataset-paginator/README.md

 constructor(
     dataSource: {

+        getBatch: (
-        getBatch: (batchNumber: number, itemsPerBatch: number, isLastBatch: boolean) => any[];
+            batchNumber: number, itemsPerBatch: number, isLastBatch: boolean
+        ) => any[];
             // The number of items `getBatch()` returns must match `itemsPerBatch`.
-If
-            // `isLastBatch` is true, it must only return the remaining items in the dataset
+            // If `isLastBatch` is true, it must only return the remaining items
-            // and ignore itemsPerBatch.
+            // in the dataset and ignore itemsPerBatch.

         dataTotal: number;
             // `dataTotal`: number of items in entire dataset, not the batch.
-            // This must stay accurate after actions that change the total, such as searches.
+            // This must stay accurate after actions that change the total, such
+            // as searches.
     }
 )
 ```